 If you're still having issues with this step, contact our Customer Care team.

-- Navigate to the Home Menu in the left panel and click Pages.
-The Pages panel is where you'll organize the content of your site.
-This is similar to the Architecture area in Squarespace 5.
+- Open the Pages panel ↗.
+This is where you'll organize the content of your site, similar to the Architecture area in Squarespace 5.

 - Scroll down to the Not Linked section to see the pages you imported.
 If you don't see your pages, refresh the page.